 - 12.1 In the event of a suspected failure within their organisation to comply with this protocol, partner organisations will ensure that an adequate investigation is carried out and recorded.
 If the partner organisation finds there has been a failure it will ensure that: - Necessary remedial action is taken promptly; - Service users affected by the failure are notified of it, the likely consequences, and any remedial action; - Partner organisations affected by the failure are notified of it, the likely consequences, and any remedial action. - 12.2 If one partner organisation believes another has failed to comply with this protocol it should notify the other partner organisation in writing giving full details.
 The other partner organisation should then investigate the alleged failure.
 If it finds there was a failure, it should take the steps set out above.
-If it finds there was no failure it should notify the first partner organisation in writing giving its reasons. - 12.3 Where it is clear that a partner organisation is not complying with this protocol, other partners may decide to stop sharing information until the issues are resolved. - 12.4 More information about information sharing is available from the Information Commissioner.
-Go to https://ico.org.uk/ - 12.5 Partner organisations will make every effort to resolve disagreements between them about personal information use and sharing.
-However, they recognise that ultimately each organisation, as Data Controller, must exercise its own discretion in interpreting and applying this protocol and ensuring compliance with the data protection legislation. - 12.6 Nominated representatives should be notified at an early stage of any suspected or alleged failures in compliance or partner disagreements relating to their organisation.
+If it finds there was no failure it should notify the first partner organisation in writing giving its reasons. - 12.3 Where it is clear that a partner organisation is not complying with this protocol, other partners may decide to stop sharing information until the issues are resolved. - 12.4 Partner organisations will make every effort to resolve disagreements between them about personal information use and sharing.
+However, they recognise that ultimately each organisation, as Data Controller, must exercise its own discretion in interpreting and applying this protocol and ensuring compliance with the data protection legislation. - 12.5 Nominated representatives should be notified at an early stage of any suspected or alleged failures in compliance or partner disagreements relating to their organisation.